sam-eah/nuxtspa-firebase/README.md

 🎉  Successfully created project nuxt-spa
 ```
-Afterwards, make sure dev mode is working
+Afterwards, let's make sure dev mode is working
 ```console
 $ yarn dev
 ```
-On linux you may have to use `sudo` everytime you use `yarn`.
+*On linux you may have to use `sudo` everytime you use `yarn`.*
-Once you made sure everything is fine, close the local server (`ctrl + c`)
+Once we made sure everything is fine, we can close the local server (`ctrl + c`)

 ## 2. Setup Firebase
-install firebase-tools if you haven't already
+Install firebase-tools if you haven't already
 ```console
 $ npm i -g firebase-tools
 ```
-login if you are not connected
+Login if you are not connected
 ```console
 $ firebase login
 ```
-Then init, in my case I will add Hosting only (you can add other things later)
+Then let's run firebase cli, we will need Hosting only
 ```console
 $ firebase init